© Crown copyright 2018

 See our Business Strategy 2017 to 2022 for further details.

-Implementation: Quality Assurance of Administrative Data documentation will be updated in July 2018 to reflect this.
+Implementation: Quality Assurance of Administrative Data documentation was updated in July 2018 to reflect this.

 Comparing price indices